cellsjs/piscosour/docs/developers/guides/05-parameters.md

 }
 ```

-## <a name="cli"></a>2.
-Command line parameters option
+## <a name="inline"></a>2.
+Inline parameters option

-Each recipe can be executed with a list of parameters with the following syntax:
+Each recipe can be run with a list of inline parameters with the following syntax:

 ```sh
 $ pisco-recipe --param1 value1 --param2 value2 --param3 value3 ...